kirilcube/invest-sre-lab/README.md

 To run the tests use the `go test -v ./...` command.

 *PS: On Windows, you might need to expose the Docker daemon on TCP and set `$env:DOCKER_HOST="tcp://localhost:2375"` for the tests to work.*

+## Contributing (Create And Share Your Own Incidents!)

+You can contribute by designing new incidents (e.g., memory leaks, race conditions, Kafka consumer group lags, deadlocks) and submitting a Pull Request.

+### The "Zero-Config" Rule
+The core philosophy of this lab is seamless reproducibility.
+A user must be able to reproduce your incident just by switching to the commit and running standard commands.
+**No manual configuration should be required.**

+If someone runs:
+1. `git checkout <your-commit-hash>`
+2. `make reset` (or `./lab.bat reset`)

+...the system should successfully boot up, apply the load, and start bleeding on the Grafana dashboards.

+### How to contribute an incident:
+1. **Fork & Branch:** Fork the repository and create a new branch.
+2. **Break it:** Introduce your bug into the codebase or infrastructure configuration.
+3. **Adjust the Load Test (Optional):** If your bug requires a specific traffic pattern (e.g., spiky traffic, huge payloads), update the `scripts/loadtest.js` accordingly.
+4. **Submit a PR:** Open a Pull Request and include a brief description of the incident:
+    * **Context:** What is the scenario?
+    * **Symptoms:** What metrics will go crazy in Grafana?
+    * **Root Cause:** What is the actual bug?
+5. **Merge & Publish:** Once reviewed, I will merge your PR into the `main` branch.
+I will then capture the exact merge commit hash and officially add it to the **Incidents Document**, giving you full credit for the scenario!